Alex Nuyles

-Alexander Nuyles (born July 25, 1989) is a Filipino professional basketball player who last played for the Bicol Volcanoes of the Maharlika Pilipinas Basketball League (MPBL).
+Alexander Nuyles (born July 25, 1989) is a Filipino former professional basketball player who last played for the Bicol Volcanoes of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 9th overall by the Rain or Shine Elasto Painters in the 2013 PBA draft.
 He was left unprotected by Rain or Shine Elasto Painters in the 2014 PBA Expansion Draft.
 He was then selected by the Blackwater Elite with their third pick in the expansion draft.

 In March 2015, Nuyles was traded to Kia (now Mahindra) for Reil Cervantes.